Facebook memories have a tendency to give you perspective. Where you’ve been. How far you’ve come. This one in particular caught my eye:

 Accept that Every Year Presents Unique Challenges

-This is my fifth straight year of growing tomatoes, but it’s my first year of engaging in a constant battle with early blight.
+In my fifth straight year of growing tomatoes, I engaged in a constant battle with early blight, although in the years prior I didn’t have major issues.
+It does seem like each year presents a new challenge!
 Gardening is unpredictable in many ways, and sometimes we just have to understand that this year won’t necessarily be like the last, and next year won’t be just like this one.
 But isn’t that what makes it fun?
 It’s important to keep in mind that it all won’t be perfect.

 Remember Your Greatest Success